-- In the wild, they either live on their own or are parasites.
+- They either live independently or are parasites.

-- Few are the most important organisms in this group:
+- The most important organisms in this group:

-- Trypanosoma species can spread some dangerous diseases.
-The tsetse fly is the one that spreads them.
+- Trypanosoma species can spread some dangerous diseases, for example, the tsetse fly.

 - Sand flies are the vectors for the Leishmania species that are responsible for kala-azar and dum-dum fever.

-- These organisms live in water and move about thanks to the presence of cilia on their bodies.
+- These organisms live in water and move with the help of cilia on their bodies.